 You can also follow the activity of people who interest you (see Network Overview) and receive a notification when someone follows you (see Subscribing to Email Notifications of Updates to Confluence Content).

-Managing your notifications and tasks
+Managing your notifications

 - You can manage your email notification settings via the options in your user profile.
 See Subscribing to Email Notifications of Updates to Confluence Content.